Comparing the Test Content of ISEE and SSAT

 All sections of the test except the Essay section include multiple-choice questions with 4 answer options.

-The ISEE SSAT tests vary in their formats as well.
-At all levels, the ISEE test is available in both paper-based and computer-based formats.
+The pattern of both tests are different.
+At all levels, the ISEE is available in both paper-based and computer-based formats.
 However, the SSAT test is offered only in the paper-based format.

-Thus far, we have discussed the chief differences between the ISEE SSAT tests.
-We hope that this information has provided the students and their parents with a clear distinction between the content of the ISEE and SSAT tests.
+Thus, we have discussed the chief differences between these tests.
+We hope that this information has provided the students and their parents with a clear distinction between the content of ISEE and SSAT tests.
 For more details, you may visit the official ISEE website - http://erblearn.org and the official SSAT website - www.ssat.org.